Taciann62/Data-Cleaning-on-GoogleSheet-Excel/README.md

 #### Figure 4

-Number of times customers requested for specific items can be seen below.
+The number of times customers requested specific items can be seen below.
 The highest is Coffee, and the least is Smoothie.

 <img width="608" height="348" alt="Screenshot 2025-08-25 124539" src="https://github.com/user-attachments/assets/33945406-c665-46e2-a8c1-4b999c28e7cb" />

 #### Figure 5

-The day of the week with the most sold items and revenue can be seen below.
-In this section, you can see that there is ERROR, UNKNOWN and BLANK.
+The day of the week with the most sold items and revenue is shown below.
+In this section, you can see that there are ERROR, UNKNOWN and BLANK.
 I did not remove these items as they could be valuable to the data.

 <img width="431" height="248" alt="Screenshot 2025-08-25 124619" src="https://github.com/user-attachments/assets/e71161bb-09b2-4356-871d-f535880c1b61" />